honeycombio/academy-intro-refinery/README.md

 ## Running the application

-To run this app, you can use GitPod or Codespaces.

 Once you run the application, you can send traces to Honeycomb.
-Then you can practice improving the instrumentation for better observability.

-### GitHub Codespaces setup

-Open the repository on GitHub.
-Open the `<> Code` dropdown down menu.

-Select the `Codespaces` tab.
-Create a codespace on main.

-### GitPod setup

-Go to [Gitpod](https://gitpod.io/#https://github.com/honeycombio/academy-intro-refinery) to open the repository.

-Confirm the workspace creation.
-You can work in the browser with VS Code Browser or in your local code editor.
-The default settings are acceptable.

-Once you are in the code editor, run `docker compose up` in the code editor's terminal.
-To stop running the application, run `ctrl+c`.
-Then run `docker compose down` to remove the container.

 ### Local development setup